 The two regions of France are heavily influenced by the surrounding countries and the weather.
 While many aspects of Northern France are reminiscent of Germany and Belgium, such as the architecture, Southern France feels more Mediterranean, sharing many features with Spain and Italy.
 The lifestyle and culture varies between the two regions, so it’s important to know what kind of lifestyle you are looking for when choosing where to live.
-With that in mind, here is some information about the differences between the North and South of France.
+With that in mind, here is some information about the differences between the North and South of France from our relocation experts.

 The weather is partially responsible for the differences between Northern and Southern France because the lifestyles of the people are affected by it.
 Northern France tends to have weather quite similar to England and Belgium.
-Although it can get quite warm and sunny during the summer, throughout most of the year it tends to be rather rainy and cloudy for the rest of the year.
+Although it gets quite warm and sunny during the summer, it tends to be rainy and cloudy for the rest of the year.
 On the other hand, summers in Southern France can be scorching hot and the temperatures tend to be consistently higher than northern france for the rest of the year too.
 The beautiful weather in Southern France attracts as a large number of holiday tourists every year.

-While most people in France share a love of red wine and sea food, there are some considerable differences between the cuisines of the Northern and Southern regions.
+While most people in France share a love of red wine, cheese, great bread and seafood, there are some considerable differences between the cuisines of the Northern and Southern regions.
 In Northern France you’ll find that butter and cream are quite common ingredients in the food.
-The food is rich, warming and filling, which offers people comfort on particularly cold or miserable days.
-Meanwhile, the cuisine of Southern France is quite similar to traditional Italian cuisine.
-Dishes tend to be quite simple, consisting of fresh meats and vegetables, to compliment the warm weather.
+The food is rich, warming and filling, which offers people comfort on particularly cold days.
+Meanwhile, the cuisine of Southern France is a savoury wonderland, with a more mediterranean influence.
+Dishes tend to be quite simple, consisting of fresh meats and vegetables, to complement the warm weather.
 You’ll also find that they use oils in their cooking rather than butter, to keep dishes light and to maintain the natural flavours of the ingredients.